timothytmzhou/rewriting-program-spaces/experiments/egraph/benchmarks/context.md

 f x + g y
 ```

 Your job is to refactor programs into *equivalent* ones which also have clear, readable style using let bindings when helpful.
 Never introduce new features not in the language.
-Never include comments or explanations: ONLY output the code snippet for the new program, then IMMEDIATELY stop.
+Never include comments or explanations.
+ONLY output code, then IMMEDIATELY stop.
 Never redefine variables in the original program or that have already been defined.
-Start and end your solution with a codeblock using ```.